cern-fts/fts-rest/docs/api.md

 ### Configure fixed limits
 #### POST /config/fixed
-Fixes the range of actives for a pair
+Fixes the number of actives for a pair

 ##### Responses